girino/CryptoPriceGraph/README.md

 - **Unicode Support**: Checks if terminal supports Unicode characters
 - **Color Support**: Checks if terminal supports ANSI color codes
 - **Optimal Periods**: Calculates how many periods fit on screen based on graph format

+## Platform Support

+- **Windows**: Use PowerShell scripts (`create_venv.ps1`, `run.ps1`) - creates `venv-windows/`
+- **Linux/macOS**: Use Bash scripts (`create_venv.sh`, `run.sh`) - creates `venv-unix/`
+- **Cygwin**: Use Bash scripts (`create_venv.sh`, `run.sh`) - automatically detects Cygwin and creates `venv-cygwin/`

+The bash scripts automatically detect the platform and use the appropriate virtual environment directory.

+## Troubleshooting

+### Virtual Environment Issues
+- If you get "virtual environment does not exist" errors, make sure you've run the appropriate setup script first
+- On Unix systems, you may need to make scripts executable: `chmod +x create_venv.sh run.sh`

+### Unicode/Color Display Issues
+- If Unicode characters don't display correctly, use `--use-unicode false`
+- If colors don't work, check your terminal's ANSI color support or use `--use-color false`
+- Some terminals may require specific settings for UTF-8 encoding

+### Binance API Issues
+- The script uses public Binance API endpoints (no API keys required)
+- If you encounter rate limiting or connection errors, wait a moment and try again
+- Ensure you have an active internet connection

 ## License